Zoé Claessens

 In 2022 she won silver at the UCI BMX World Championships.
-In October 2022 she finished runner-up at the UCI BMX Supercross World Cup, behind Laura Smulders and ahead of Olympic champion Beth Shriever.
+In October 2022 she finished runner-up at the UCI BMX Supercross World Cup behind Laura Smulders and ahead of Olympic champion Beth Shriever.

+She was a silver medalist at the 2024 UCI BMX World Championships in Rock Hill, South Carolina in June 2024.

+Claessens won bronze at the 2024 Summer Olympics in Paris, becoming the first Swiss BMX racer to achieve this at the Olympics.